lukablaskovic/dist-syst_fipu/projekti/projekt01/readme.md

 Docker files available at: https://hub.docker.com/repositories/lukablaskovic.

-Database not stored on GIT
+Database not stored on GIT.

+To start the application, run M1 Service using one of the following API calls:
+- localhost:1001/start
+- localhost:1001/start2  (M1+)